wei/discord-actions-bot/README.md

 ### Results

 In the few hours we put toward this hackathon project, we built a stable product that will let fellows complete their tasks without leaving Discord.
-It will us keep everything within one platform to allow for better navigation and performance.
+It will let us keep everything within one platform to allow for better navigation and performance.

 ## Future Plans

-### `/action-remind` (remind asap) | `/action-set-reminder 3` (hours in advance)
+### `/action-remind` (remind asap) || `/action-set-reminder 3` (hours in advance)

 Send friendly reminders to fellows to complete their standup notes (no need for messages).